GRAINS-U.S. soybeans, wheat extend rallies on strong demand

 Corn futures eased after three straight days of gains as U.S. farmers neared the end of a bumper harvest.
 But strength in wheat and soybeans supported the corn market even as the rising supply base added pressure to the market.

-Wheat received additional support from a USDA report that showed weekly export inspections of wheat totaling a better-than-expected 388,743 tonnes.
+Wheat drew additional support from a USDA report that showed weekly export inspections of wheat totaling a better-than-expected 388,743 tonnes.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.